Patechoc/codelabs/build-your-own-codelabs.md

 ## Overview of the tutorial
 Duration: 0:30

-This tutorial shows you how to create host your own codelabs on GitHub.
+This tutorial shows you how to create and host your own codelabs on GitHub.
 In this tutorial you will do the following:

 * setup your own codelabs plateform.
 * create your very first codelab tutorial.